-In some instances a Grant Recipient may perform construction work under what is generally known as "force account".
-The Grant Recipient decides not to contract out the work but actually performs it "inhouse" using its own employees.
+In some instances, a Grant Recipient may perform construction work under what is generally known as force account.
+The Grant Recipient decides not to contract out the work but performs the work using its own employee workforce.
 The use of force account must be approved by TDA, even if the Grant Recipient will not claim the costs as grant reimbursement or matching funds, to ensure that the Grant Recipient has the capacity to complete the project in-house.

-Force account work is not subject to Davis-Bacon Act (D-B) wage requirements because governmental agencies and States or their political subdivisions are not considered "contractors" or "subcontractors" within the meaning of the D-B Act.
-However, any part of the work not done under force account but contracted out is subject to Davis-Bacon and Related Acts (DBRA) and Contract Work Hours and Safety Standards Act (CWHSSA) as described in Chapter 7 Labor Standards.
+Force account work is not subject to Davis-Bacon Act wage requirements because governmental agencies and States or their political subdivisions are not considered contractors or subcontractors within the meaning of the Davis-Bacon Act.
+However, any part of the work not done under force account but contracted out is subject to Davis-Bacon and Related Acts (DBRA) and Contract Work Hours and Safety Standards Act (CWHSSA) as described in Chapter 7, Labor Standards.

 In addition to force account construction work, Grant Recipients may utilize local staff to administer and/or engineer their TxCDBG funded community development projects.
-This is also considered "force account".
+This is also considered force account.

+8.1 Force Account Concepts

-8.1 Definition of Force Account
+Definition of Force Account

-Definition of Force Account: Professional services, construction, rehabilitation, repair or demolition that is performed by municipal or county employees.
+Professional services, construction, rehabilitation, repair, or demolition that is performed by municipal or county employees, or by employees of a benefitting utility.

+Definition of Employee

-Definition of Employee: Determining whether a worker is an employee vs. an independent contractor depends on many factors including the nature and degree of control by the principal/payer.
-(See IRS 20 Point Checklist for Independent Contractors).
+Determining whether a worker is an employee verses an independent contractor depends on many factors including the nature and degree of control by the principal/payer - see IRS 20-point Checklist for Independent Contractors.

+Documenting Employee Status

-Documenting Employee Status: Therefore, to qualify as force account, an employee must be documented on the employer's payroll records as either regular or temporary employees.
-Status may also be documented through W-2 Wage and Tax Statements.
+Therefore, to qualify as force account, an employee must be documented on the employer's payroll records as either regular or temporary employees.
+Status may also be documented through W-2 wage and tax statements.

-Force account applies to the following employees:
+Force account applies to the following:

-- Permanent employees of a Grant Recipient; - Temporary employees of a Grant Recipient hired, not contracted, to specifically perform work on a federally funded or federally assisted construction project the Grant Recipient must provide evidence that it adhered to its hiring and employment policies for temporary employees; - Employees of a county who are carrying out public facilities improvements for a Grant Recipient through an intergovernmental agreement as prescribed by the Texas Government Code, Interlocal Cooperation Contract, Chapter 791; or - Employees of a public utility district or utility company on a case-by-case basis.
+- · Permanent employees of a Grant Recipient; - Temporary employees of a Grant Recipient hired, not contracted (persons hired through a staff leasing service are considered contracted staff persons, not employees of the Grant Recipient), to specifically perform work on a federally funded or federally assisted construction project-the Grant Recipient must provide evidence that it adhered to its hiring and employment policies for temporary employees; - Employees of a county who are carrying out public facilities improvements for a Grant Recipient through an intergovernmental agreement as prescribed by the Texas Government Code, Interlocal Cooperation Contract, Chapter 791; or - Employees of a public utility district or utility company on a case-by-case basis.

-When using local staff, the local governing body must assure the following:

-• The Grant Recipient has written personnel and employment policies that include specifically prohibited discriminatory practices;
+When using local staff, the local governing body must assure the Grant Recipient has written personnel and employment policies that address specifically prohibited discriminatory practices against federally protected classes.
+These policies must comply with all applicable federal and state statutes and regulations.

-- Conflict of Interest provisions are in place and enforced; - EEO guidelines are followed in advertising for new employees; and - All provisions are in compliance with Fair Labor Standards.

 Since the Grant Recipient is using its own employees, it is not required to pay the minimum prevailing wage of that region as prescribed by the Department of Labor (DOL).
-However, the Grant Recipient must continue to pay the employees their regular wages.
-[HUD Handbook 1344.1]
+However, the Grant Recipient must continue to pay the employees their regular wages.1

-Request to Change from Contract Construction Work to Force Account
+Request to Use Force Account